vais05/-Round-1-Submission-VISIONX-Pioneers-/README.md

 ## Results
 The reflection removal algorithm successfully suppresses unwanted reflections while retaining the integrity of the original image.
 The results are visualized for qualitative analysis.

----

-## Notes
-- Ensure that the input images have sufficient contrast between the reflection and the actual image.
-- This project assumes the use of static images.
-Adapting the algorithm for video or real-time processing may require further optimizations.

----